 Moooi presented some awesome 3D wall coverings that my grandparents used to have in the 80s.
 It was so fun to see the trends to come back.
 I hear you telling that you do not want to make your home look like your grandparent’s house.
 And it won’t!
 Does Moooi exhibition look like an old granny house?
 I don’t think so!

-INTERIOR DESIGN TRENDS 2020 #5: BRINGING NATURE IN
+INTERIOR DESIGN TRENDS 2020 #5: BIOPHILIC DESIGN – BRINGING NATURE IN

 Are you a fan of oversized plants?
 Have you dreamed of having an indoor garden so that you can enjoy summer pleasures?
 Imagine reading a book on your terrace while being inside can be possible and recommended for your wellbeing.
-Milan Design Week 2019 was full of oversized indoor plants and interior accessories made to look like these.
-Blending with nature and relaxing after the work day is one of the main key features defining interior trends for 2020.
+This new trend that will be seen worldwide is Biophilic design.
+Milan Design Week 2019 was full of oversized indoor plants and natural materials that are part of Biophilic Design.
+Blending with nature and relaxing after the work day is one of the main key features defining interior trends for 2020 and beyond.

 INTERIOR DESIGN TRENDS 2020 #6: METALS